 “Agora” means marketplace in Greece.
 Yet the Ancient Agora had not only a commercial purpose but a civil one too.

 This is where locals would gather to listen to important speeches and announcements.
-Once upon a time, Greek Philosophers like Socrates would wander down these streets.
+Once upon a time, Greek Philosophers like Socrates would wander down these streets imparting their wisdom to anyone that would listen.

-Perhaps the jewel in the crown of the Ancient Agora complex is the Temple of Hephaestus – a grand temple dedicated to the God Hephaestus and Goddess Athena Ergane.
+Perhaps the jewel in the crown of the Ancient Agora complex is the Temple of Hephaestus.
+This is a grand temple dedicated to the God Hephaestus and Goddess Athena Ergane.
 It was built in 450 BC, around the same time as the Acropolis.

 Athens in October Events